nswmesh/nswmesh_wiki/docs/meshcore/sydney-meshcore.md

 | Illawarra | `#illawarra` (auto-generated) |
 | Discord Bridge AI bot | `#jeff` (auto-generated) |
 | RoloJnr | `#rolojnr` (auto-generated) |

-**3. Join the mesh**

-Send a greeting to the public channel or a `test` to the **#test** channel.
-Next to the message will say heard `2` repeats representing the number of repeaters that you heard retransmitting your sent message.
-If this is 0 then a repeater was unable to be reached, or the radio settings are wrong.
-Double check the radio settings and then check the [map](https://nswmesh.github.io/NSW-Sydney-Meshcore-Map/) to see if there are repeaters near you.
-Double click or long press on your location to check if there is expected coverage at your location.

 ---